 - I went back to school to get an MBA from Butler University in Indianapolis at the same time I was starting a family.
 It was probably the toughest thing I’ve ever done in my life and it was a total pain in the arse for a few years, but I’m pleased I did it.

 - My first real job was selling tractors to Spanish farmers.
 Yeah, it was as glamorous as it sounds.
-I then spent 15 years or so working in media and communications, so the experience in album design and layout comes from there.
+I then spent 15 years or so in the corporate world working in media, marketing and communications, so the experience in album design and layout comes from there.

 - For my photography, I’ve won a few awards over the last few years.
 I won’t bore you with the details here, but I guess it means I’m OK at what I do.